-Figure 14.
+Figure 17.
 High Street North Precinct aerial

-The Bell Street Precinct is to the south of the study area and is oriented east-west along Bell Street.
-Bell Station (see Image 23) is to the west of the precinct and will be upgraded as part of the Level Crossing Removal Project.
+The Bell Street North Precinct is to the south of the study area and is oriented east-west along Bell Street.
+Bell Station (see Image 23) is to the south-west of the precinct and has just been upgraded as part of the Level Crossing Removal Project.

 There are predominately large sites in the precinct and several of these have been redeveloped into large-scale commercial and residential buildings.
-There are no existing heritage buildings in the precinct.
-The majority of existing buildings are multi-story commercial and residential buildings.
-The Darebin Arts and Entertainment Centre and Bell Station are key anchors in the precinct.
+The majority of existing buildings are low-scale commercial buildings.

+The Darebin Arts and Entertainment Centre and Bell Station are key anchors to the south of the precinct.
 The heavy traffic along Bell Street makes it an unpleasant pedestrian route to access these key anchors.
 In general, there is little relief or buffers between the traffic and pedestrians.
 However, the tree lined median to the east of Bell Street contributes to greening along the street.

-Image 21.
+Image 24.
 Trees in central median on Bell Street.
 Source: Google Maps, 2021